SimranS22/Kidney-Disease-Prediction-Model/README.md

 # Kidney Disease Prediction Model with Machine Learning Algorithms

 ## Objective of the Project
-The primary objective of creating the kidney disease prediction model is to develop a robust and accurate tool for early detection and risk assessment of kidney diseases.
-By leveraging machine learning algorithms, the model aims to analyze diverse medical parameters and provide timely predictions, enabling proactive healthcare interventions.
-Ultimately, the goal is to enhance preventive care strategies and contribute to better patient outcomes by identifying potential kidney-related risks in advance.
+The fundamental aim underlying the development of the kidney disease prediction model is to establish a resilient and precise tool for the early detection and risk evaluation of kidney ailments.
+Through the utilization of machine learning algorithms, the model endeavors to scrutinize an array of medical parameters, facilitating prompt prognostications and empowering proactive healthcare interventions.
+Ultimately, the overarching objective resides in fortifying preventive care methodologies and fostering improved patient outcomes by preemptively identifying potential risks associated with kidney disorders.

 ## Data Source Used
 https://www.kaggle.com/datasets/mansoordaku/ckdisease